FrameworkComputer/linux-docs/hibernation/hibernate-fedora-manual-method.md

-# Manual Guide: Configuring Lid Close and Hibernate Settings on Linux
+# Manual Guide: Configuring Lid Close and Hibernate Settings on Linux (NOT Fedora official)

 This guide provides manual steps to configure lid-close and hibernate settings, install dependencies, and manage a GNOME extension for hibernation control.